Robinson, John Singleton Henry (Jack)

 Captain John Singleton Henry Robinson was 26 when he died and he was buried in Marteville Communal Cemetery, Attilly, Aisne, France.

-Captain John Singleton Henry Robinson is commemorated on Newtownards and District War Memorial; in Newtownards Parish Church of Ireland Church (St Mark’s); on the QUB War Memorial; in the QUB Book of Remembrance (Page 47) and on the family grave headstone in Movilla Cemetery Newtownards.
+Captain John Singleton Henry Robinson is commemorated on Newtownards and District War Memorial; in Newtownards Parish Church of Ireland Church (St Mark’s); on the QUB War Memorial; in the QUB Book of Remembrance (Page 47); on the family grave headstone in Movilla Cemetery Newtownards and in St Enoch’s Presbyterian Church, Belfast.